wannesm/Command-T/README.txt

       want the best match (usually the first one) to appear in a fixed location on the screen rather than moving as the number of matches changes during typing.

+                                                        *g:CommandTCtagsCmd*
+  |g:CommandTCtagsCmd|                            string (default: 'ctags')

+      Command used to call CTAGS.

+                                                       *g:CommandTCtagsSort*
+  |g:CommandTCtagsSort|                                boolean (default: 0)

+      Sort the tags.
+Default is not to sort in order to create a TOC like representation.

+                                                    *g:CommandTCtagsOptions*
+  |g:CommandTCtagsOptions|                           string (default: '')

+      Options to pass on to CTAGS.

 As well as the basic options listed above, there are a number of settings that can be used to override the default key mappings used by Command-T. For